-Diamond stolen from Japan jewelry fair, police investigating
+$1.84 million diamond stolen from Japan jewelry fair

-TOKYO (AP) — Japanese police are investigating a 200 million yen ($1.84 million) diamond allegedly stolen from an international jewelry exhibit near Tokyo.
+TOKYO (AP) — Japanese police are investigating a 200 million yen ($1.84 million) diamond allegedly stolen from an international jewelry trade show near Tokyo.

 The 50-carat diamond was last seen sitting inside a glass showcase at 5 p.m.
 Thursday.
-Police say that an hour later, just after a closing time, the diamond was gone and the jewelry case was unlocked.
+An hour later, just after closing time, the diamond was gone and the jewelry case was unlocked, according to police.

 Police said Saturday they suspect the alleged theft took place sometime in the final hour of the crowded exhibit at Yokohama, near Tokyo.
+The sparkly stone, exhibited by a company in Saitama, north of Tokyo, was the only item missing.
 Nobody has been arrested.

 Investigators are checking security camera footage that showed a man reaching toward a showcase during the suspected time of theft.

-Organizers said the three-day exhibit ended Friday.
-About 410 jewelry shops from around the world and more than 10,000 visitors with tickets gathered.
+The three-day exhibit ended Friday as planned.
+About 410 jewelry shops from around the world and more than 10,000 visitors gathered, according to the organizers.